 The study that I noted was a test on mice.
 The test indicated 30 minutes of exercise.
 If you are sedentary, you will need to consult your physician for guidelines.
 Thirty minutes of exercise could mean walking down the street from your home.
 Depending on where you live and what your local, state and federal government has mandated for social isolation, you may or may not be able to do any exercise outside.
 If you only have 15 minutes, than getting in a few exercises is better than not doing any exercise.

 I have several clients that do a combination of online and in-person training.
 During this pandemic, they have now transferred over to online training.
-Many are faced with gym closures, federal, state and local government stay at home mandates that impact exercising.
-Starting on an online training program can be a great choice to make at this time or at any time for that matter.
+Many are faced with gym closures, federal, state, and local government stay-at-home mandates that impact exercising.
+Starting an online training program can be a great choice to make at this time or at any time.

 Review my Frequently Asked Questions page for more information about my programs, my services, and anything else you might have a question about.visit faq